 - Ready Status - An indication that the building is ready for the fall semester.
 This is defined as the building either meeting ASHRAE ventilation requirements or having appropriate mitigation, including either installation of HEPA filtration units or reduced occupancy.

 Mechanical Ventilation - Mechanical Ventilation indication was used to identify building systems that provide fresh air to spaces

 - System(s) Functional - The system(s) that provides the fresh air is in good working order, and no immediate operational repairs are required

 - Needs Repair - The system(s) that provides the fresh air is in good working order, but repairs are needed for long-term operation.

 - Mitigation - A mitigation strategy was identified for building systems that did not meet ASHRAE ventilation requirements.
-For example, suppling spaces with the appropriate number of HEPA filtration units as recommended by the CDC or reducing occupany.
+For example, supplying spaces with the appropriate number of HEPA filtration units as recommended by the CDC or reducing occupancy.